imuttley/hpcclient/README.md

-# hpcclient
+#hpcclient
-python module for hpc middleware for cloud services
+*Python module for hpc middleware for cloud services*